Wednesday, July 30, 2025

 Also, Pretor-Pinney has a talk over at TED; see Cloudy with a Chance of Joy.
 While there, also see another illuminating discussion: Can clouds buy us more time to solve climate change?

-No, the photo above - with a cloud that suspiciously resembles a lion or an Egyptian sphinx (bull? dog?) - is not a book cover for the latest new age conspiracy theory paperback... nor is the title of this post.
+No, the photo above - with a cloud that suspiciously resembles a lion or an Egyptian sphinx (bull? dog?) - is not a book cover for the latest New Age exposé, nor is the title of this post.
 The Cloud Agenda is not a hidden agenda.
 The agenda is mine and there are no sinister aspects involved.
 I am simply recording clouds because they and I seem to be sharing the same location in space and time these days and I feel we ought to know each a little better.
 The clouds seem to agree, and I'm learning some amazing things I'd like to share.

 Today's cloud - and, yes, each photo below represents the sequential transformation of the same single cloud - was a real surprise for me.
 I never saw a large cloud transform in place before.
 Generally, the smaller ones slowly float out of the camera's range and the larger ones dissipate.
 This one clearly wanted to be captured.